 The idea behind holding a fitness test for a client is to see them raise their workout levels even more as they build up to it.

 Client’s with a driven, competitive nature will thrive when you use this technique, that’s for sure.

-For those of your clients that are really into analyzing their programs and reading up on exercise and other information about the world of fitness, providing them with additional literature is a must.
+For your clients who are really into analyzing their programs and reading up on exercise and other information about the world of fitness, providing them with additional literature is necessary.

-So any articles that you come across or even fitness books that you can lend to these clients to help them broaden their overall knowledge is something to consider.
+So it would be best to consider any articles or fitness books you can lend to these clients to help them broaden their overall knowledge.

 But what kind of information is relevant?

-Well, it probably will differ from client to client and it’s only as you get to know them that you can think of material that would benefit them.
+Well, it probably will differ from client to client, and only as you get to know them can you think of the material that would benefit them.

-For example, a relatively new client of yours is now only back training after they suffered a serious injury a year ago.
+For example, your relatively new client is now only back training after they suffered a serious injury a year ago.

-You could send them articles about how to overcome the psychological fear of getting injured again.
+You could send them articles about overcoming the psychological fear of getting injured again.

-Or perhaps you have a client that’s trying to lose weight through eating healthily and following your workout program.
+Or perhaps you have a client that’s trying to lose weight by eating healthily and following your workout program.

-They are the perfect person to send motivational type articles as well as good news stories of people who have lost weight through working out with a personal trainer and then kept it off for good.
+They are the perfect person to send motivational-type articles and good news stories of people who have lost weight through working out with a personal trainer and then kept it off for good.

-I’ve mentioned it before but will do so again.
+I’ve mentioned it before but I will do so again.